Stark09Dh/PathFinder-visualization/README.md

 versions used :
 npm : 14.21.3
 nvm : 1.1.10
-please make sure you have the same version to run this on your own System
+please make sure you have the same version to run this on your own System (Please install node_modules !!!!)